jmnaste/AI-Workflow-Automation/netshell/README.md

 A small, persistent network shell container attached to your Traefik external Docker network so you can shell in and test connectivity to private services like the API via `http://api:8000`.

-The default image is `praqma/network-multitool:light`, which includes curl, dig, nc, etc. You can also build your own GHCR-hosted image from the provided Dockerfile.
+The default image is `wbitt/network-multitool:latest` (maintained successor of praqma/network-multitool), which includes curl, dig, nc, bash, etc. You can also build your own GHCR-hosted image from the provided Dockerfile.

 ## Manual deployment on Hostinger (first deploy)